 During the procedure:

-- Your child's head rests in the iMRI head coil and fixation frame, while an MRI-visible grid
+- Your child's head rests in the iMRI head coil and fixation frame, while an MRI-visible grid matrix is applied.

 - High resolution images are generated by the MRI scanner and sent to the image guidance workstation for the doctor to review and select the neurological target.